SirBoink/Pythonix/README.md

 4. Algorithmic thinking (Levensthein and quicksort)
 5. Graphs and DP (Knapsack and Find first sorted item)

-The student written code is from [Quixbugs](https://github.com/jkoppel/QuixBugs), [Refactorly](https://github.com/githubhuyang/refactory) and my own personal code submissions attempts from the [Helsinki Python MOOC 2025 course](https://programming-25.mooc.fi).
+The student written code has been gathered from [Quixbugs](https://github.com/jkoppel/QuixBugs), [Refactorly](https://github.com/githubhuyang/refactory) and my own personal code submission attempts from the [Helsinki Python MOOC 2025 course](https://programming-25.mooc.fi).

 ## 2. The Approach

-To ensure a structured and pedagogically sound evaluation, I implemented the following methodology:
+To ensure a structured evaluation, I have implemented the following methodology:

 #### **LLM as a Judge Framework**
-We employed an impartial evaluation framework where a more powerful LLM (acting as an expert judge) assesses the quality of the two models' outputs against a ground truth analysis of the student's code.
+An impartial evaluation framework where a more powerful LLM (acting as an expert judge) assesses the quality of the two models' outputs against a ground truth analysis of the student's code.

 #### **The "Pythonix" Persona**
 To get high-quality, Socratic style feedback, I developed a system prompt that instructs the models to adopt the persona of "Pythonix," a helpful and encouraging tutor inspired from my favorite comic book 'Asterix'.